aerial view of vatican city pilgrimage routes in europe

 The Path of the Gods, Italy: Amalfi Coast Pilgrimage

-Overview: The Path of the Gods, or Sentiero degli Dei, is a scenic trail along the Amalfi Coast in Italy.
-While not a traditional pilgrimage, its breathtaking views and cultural richness attract those seeking a spiritual connection with nature.
+The Path of the Gods, or Sentiero degli Dei, is another scenic trail and pilgrimage route in Europe that is believed to revive your faith.
+Situated along the Amalfi Coast in Italy, these are not just traditional pilgrimages but also possess some breathtaking views and cultural richness that attract those seeking a spiritual connection with nature.

 Highlights: Positano, Agerola, and panoramic views of the Mediterranean.